parshva04/FILE-HANDLING-UTILITY/README.md

 ---

-### **4. Summary of the Work Done in IntelliJ IDEA**
+### **4. Summary of the Work Done in Eclipse IDE**
-- **Created a new Java project** in IntelliJ IDEA.
+- **Created a new Java project** in Eclipse IDE.
 - **Implemented file operations** (writing, reading, modifying).
 - **Ran the program** and verified the outputs.
-- **Used IntelliJ's built-in terminal** to execute and debug the Java code.
+- **Used Eclipse's built-in terminal** to execute and debug the Java code.
 - **Displayed console logs** confirming successful execution.

 ---

 ### **Conclusion**
 The **File Handling Utility** program successfully demonstrates essential file operations in Java.
 It efficiently performs writing, reading, and modifying text files while ensuring **code readability and maintainability**.
-The structured approach taken in **IntelliJ IDEA** facilitated a seamless development and testing process.
+The structured approach taken in **Eclipse IDE** facilitated a seamless development and testing process.
 This project serves as a fundamental example of handling files in Java and provides a solid foundation for more advanced file-processing applications.